ReflectionHLE/ReflectionHLE/README.md

 More arguments can be added, with behaviors similar to what you'll get with the original DOS EXE.

+/skipintro can similarly be used with the supported non-shareware versions of the Adventure Series' episodes, identified by the following DOS executables:
+CATABYSS.EXE (intro) and ABYSGAME.EXE (game) for The Catacomb Abyss v1.13, CATARM.EXE and ARMGAME.EXE for The Catacomb Armageddon v1.02,
+and CATAPOC.EXE and APOCGAME.EXE for The Catacomb Apocalypse v1.01.

-Finally, about INTRO.EXE and LOADSCN.EXE, source codes for these EXEs had to be manually restored.
+Finally, about INTRO.EXE (or registered CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE)
+and LOADSCN.EXE, source codes for these EXEs had to be manually restored.
 See "Additional sources/data used for these ports" below for details about these codes and more.

-For another possible difference, Skull 'n' Bones from Catacomb 3-D can be slower than vanilla if VSync is in effect.
-This is a known limitation related to timing, so for now this is disabled in the Catacombs.
+For another difference which applies to The Catacomb Armageddon/Apocalypse, if the cheat code letting one cycle through ceiling/sky colors is used while there is flashing (a lightning), this can lead to so-called "undefined behaviors".
+It may seem harmless, but a crash and/or other unexpected side-effects may occur.

 ----------------
 What is included